 Directives are used to define symbols (or constants), define data storage areas, and to control the behavior of the assembler.
 In the Xilinx SDK tool, directives begin with a period followed by any one of several dozen predefined text strings.
 Every Assembler uses directives, but there are no standards for directives, so every Assembler tool will have its own collection of directives, and its own syntax for using them.

-SDK includes many Assembler directives, but only a few are commonly used.
-In our first program, we will use the “.text”, “.global”, “.set”, and “.end” directives.
-The text directive identifies the section of the source file that contains executable code – it is always required.
-The global directive is used to identify the label that is associated with the first executable instruction – we will generally use “.global main”, and the label “main:”, to identify the first instruction.
-The set directive allows symbols to be associated with numerical values (just like constants in other languages), to make the code more readable, and certain parameters easier to modify.
-The end directive tells the assembler where to stop the assembly process – everything after the end directive is ignored.
+Vitis includes many Assembler directives, but only a few are commonly used.
+In our first program, we will use the .text, .global, .set, and .end directives.
+The text directive identifies the section of the source file that contains executable code, and it is always required.
+The global directive is used to identify a label that must be visible outside the current source file.
+For example, the .global directive is associated with the “main” label, and that makes “main” available outside of the source file (in this case, so Vitis can identifiy the first executable instruction of your program).
+The set directive allows symbols to be associated with numerical values (just like constants in other languages), and that can make your code more readable and easier to modify.
+The end directive tells the assembler where to stop the assembly process (everything after the end directive is ignored).

 We will encounter a few more directives in later design projects.